University of Wisconsin–Eau Claire: Research

 Eau Claire offers its students the opportunity to participate in a nationally recognized research program through its Office of Research and Sponsored Programs (ORSP).
 The student-faculty led, coauthored, research program has been a part of the university for more than 50 years, and continues to be part of student life.
 Distinctions of Eau Claire's student led research program are its growing presence on campus, as well as its financial allocation for research projects.
 Since the early 2000s, the total number of projects has increased by 41% and funding to the program by 60% (reaching $935915 in 2015–16).
 The ORSP also recognizes students who pursue their research programs with funding and scholarships.
 In 2020, the ORSP gifted around $10,000 in scholarships, along with funding for their projects According to UW-Eau Claire's Factbook, 39.6% of graduates in 2020-21 were involved in research during their time at UW-Eau Claire.

 Study abroad

 The study abroad program holds one of the top participation rates among Universities at the Master's level in the country.
 With more than 40 different programs in 35 countries, students can study at colleges in many parts of the world.
 According to UW-Eau Claire's Factbook, 13.4% of the Class of 2021 studied abroad.

 Since 1984, the University of Wisconsin–Eau Claire has been a part of the National Student Exchange (NSE), a program that allows students to attend a semester or full academic year at a different institution while still paying UWEC tuition.
-Through NSE, around 3,500 students participate at 170 universities in 48 states, Canada, Puerto Rice, Guam, and the Virgin Islands; 40-50 of those students are from the University of Wisconsin–Eau Claire.
+Through NSE, around 3,500 students participate at 170 universities in 48 states, Canada, Puerto Rico, Guam, and the Virgin Islands; 40-50 of those students are from the University of Wisconsin–Eau Claire.